MituuZ/petweb/readme.md

 A python project that uses SQLite and Flask to create a simple web application that allows users to track pet weights.

+With a little modification this could be used to track any type of data that can be stored in a database.

 # Flask

 Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.